 - Attic insulation was the largest single measure and contributed more than 30% of energy savings and NCP kW impacts and more than 50% of CP kW impacts. - Lighting contributed roughly 20% of energy impacts but represented a smaller share of peak impacts.

 Percent contribution to gross program-level energy and demand impacts are shown in Figure 3-2.

-Combined, envelope measures contribute more than one-third of gross energy impacts and almost 85% of gross NCP impacts.
+Combined, envelope measures contribute more than two-thirds of gross energy impacts and 90% of gross NCP impacts.
+100% 90%